 Mead also argues that the timing of the call was significant, happening on the eve of the Japanese prime minister’s visit to Washington DC:

 What Mead leaves out is that three Chinese warships violated Japan’s territorial waters around the Senkaku Islands last week, just two days after Trump’s defense secretary, Jim Mattis, visited Tokyo and reiterated that the contested islets in the East China Sea are covered by America’s security pact with Japan.

 Mead also doesn’t mention that a Chinese surveillance aircraft nearly collided with an American P-3 Orion over the South China Sea that same day.
 Naval officials described the encounter as “extremely rare” and “unsafe”.

 If we should read anything into the timing of China’s actions, surely sailing three warships into the waters of an American ally and almost crashing one of their aircrafts into an American plane speak louder than a phone call?

 It doesn’t feel like China has been intimidated.
-Rather, it looks like Trump caved after a bit of Chinese saber rattling.
+Rather, it looks like Trump caved in the face of Chinese saber rattling.